 - 2. CEQA-NEPA Reciprocity.
-Work with transportation stakeholders to amend the FAST Act's program allowing states to meet federal National Environmental Policy Act (NEPA) requirements with state environmental review.
-Specifically, reduce the State of Limitations (SOL) to 150-days so it's commensurate with the SOL for other federal transportation programs and further delegation of authority to the local/regional level so that counties can participate directly in the program. - 3.
-Federal Transportation Funding.
-Take advantage of opportunities to educate Congress and the Administration about the need for new federal funding for transportation in advance of the next reauthorization effort.
+Now that CSAC/CEAC successfully advocated for a reduction to the Statute of Limitations under the FAST Act's program allowing states to meet federal National Environmental Policy Act (NEPA) requirements with state environmental review, build and work with a coalition of transportation stakeholders to ensure California applies to participate and if approved, that Caltrans and FHWA implement a California reciprocity program in a manner that reduces duplication and is not equally or more burdensome.
+CEAC supports delegation of authority to the local/regional level so that counties can participate directly in the program. - 3.
+FAST Act Reauthorization and Federal Transportation Funding.
+Take advantage of opportunities to educate Congress and the Administration about the need for new federal funding for transportation.
+CEAC will develop a set of principles and priorities for FAST Act reauthorization which is set to expire September 30, 2020.
 Advocate for direct subventions to counties for transportation infrastructure in any federal infrastructure package outside of the traditional highway funding bill process. - 4.
 Off Set Impacts from Federal Lands.
 Support continued federal funding to offset impacts to counties from federal lands, such as the Secure Rural Schools program.